Frequently Asked Questions about NLP

 At an introductory workshop you learn techniques and you practise them.
 This is useful and interesting but if you want to gain maximum value from attending determine that you will devote a few minutes daily to applying what you have learned.

-No, nor does NLP make any claims to be scientific or to be based on studies that compare the average behaviour of one group with the average behaviour of another.
+No. Nor does NLP make any claims to be scientific or to be based on studies that compare the average behaviour or responses of one group with the average behaviour/responses of another.

 While this working principle may or may not be literally true it leads to some quite remarkable improvements in personal performance.